 Now comes the harder part, that is frankly a bit tedious.
 For each combination, see if you can create a somewhat unique post that’s 500-1000 words for that keyword.
 For us, it is a post like this.
 I try to write a post that helps my potential clients learn something or do something they didn’t know they could.

 Now, this is the good part.
 If you do write quality posts for these keywords, you will be raising your prominence.
 Google knows that all these neighborhoods are in the Pittsburgh region.
 So, for each good post you write, you help raise your prominence on a given topic in a given location.
+It is also important to make sure that your web design includes location pages for each area you serve.

 Prominence is also helped by the basic techniques I mentioned earlier, such as being a part of local business groups.
 Please see the Pittsburgh Business Times or Pittsburgh Chamber of Commerce for listings that might pertain to you.
 Any local listing helps.
+The more you establish that you are located in Pittsburgh, PA, the better your local rankings will be.

 This is why I like the blog technique because it hits all three key areas.
 If your keyword is a descriptor of what you do and the neighborhood is one you serve, it is highly likely that you will score points on relevance.